Menopause and your bone health

 For help with eating a balanced diet that includes all the main food groups, see the Eatwell Guide.

-A couple of nutrients are particularly important for building strong bones: calcium and vitamin D.
+Two nutrients that are particularly important for building strong bones are calcium and vitamin D.

 Good sources include green, leafy vegetables (but not spinach), nuts, seeds, dried fruit, tinned fish with the bones in, and dairy products like milk, yoghurt and cheese.